Subaru-PFS/ics_xcuActor/docs/source/BEE.rst

     The last step of the BIOS work rebooted the BEE: you should see booting stuff in the miniterm.py session.
 Again, hold down F4 from power up to break into the BIOS.
+Do that now, and note the MAC address of the board for the DHCP/DNS server.
+ .. todo: CPL document ics_dnasmasq

     If you need/want to power-cycle the BEE, from the PFS server invoke ``pcm.py --cam=b3 --off=bee --on=bee``.